 What to Avoid

-Buying enterprise allocation for a small-shop problem.
-Avocet and the heavier enterprise allocation platforms are not wrong, they are just priced and scoped for operations with ten times your well count.
-If a rep is quoting you a six-figure allocation platform for 40 wells, walk away.
+- Don’t buy enterprise allocation for a small-shop problem.
+Avocet and the heavier enterprise allocation platforms are not wrong.
+They are priced and scoped for operations with ten times your well count.
+If a rep is quoting you a six-figure allocation platform for a shop running anywhere from a handful to a few hundred wells, walk away.

 Who This Page Is Not For